okstate-library/docs/access/ill_errors.md

 #### Inputs
 - Email from ILL with information on resource that is not working.
-- Log file of issues and their resolution status on the shared V drive: `V:\Bad Links\Bad Links Email Log.xlsx`.
+- Log file of issues and their resolution status on the shared V drive: `T:\Digitization\Tickets_DRDS\Bad Links Email Log.xlsx`.
 - Administrative access to the system causing the error.

 #### Roles